varunpvp/Simple-file-validator/README.md

 ## Usage

 	setFileRulesOn("#dp" /* any valid selector */, {
+		required: true, // state that this file is required
 		accept: "image/*", // file mime type
 		minSize: 10000, // minimum file size in bytes is 10000 bytes
 		maxSize: "50k", // maximum file size is 50KB